-As a school we are required to comply with a variety of specific recruitment and pre-employment checks to ensure that we appropriately safeguard the pupils in our care.
-This includes requirements outlined in the relevant legislation, recommendations and guidance published by the Department of Education, such as: Keeping Children Safe in Education (KCSIE), the Prevent Duty Guidance for England and Wales 2015, and any guidance or code of practice published by the Disclosure and Barring Service (DBS).
-We are also required to comply with the Education (Independent School Standards) Regulations 2014 and the National Minimum Standards of Boarding Schools (2015).
+As a school we are legally required to comply with a variety of specific recruitment and preemployment checks to ensure that we appropriately safeguard the pupils in our care.
+This includes requirements outlined in the relevant legislation, recommendations and guidance published by the Department of Education, such as: Keeping Children Safe in Education 2022 (KCSIE), the Revised Prevent duty guidance for England and Wales 2015 (updated I April 2021), and any guidance or code of practice published by the Disclosure and Barring Service (DBS).
+We are also required to comply with the Education (Independent School Standards) Regulations 2014 and the National Minimum Standards of Boarding Schools (2022).